Libya says Irish, Scottish mercenaries tame UK riots

 "These (riots in Britain) are not protests fomented by foreign intelligence services," said the show host, contrasting the turmoil in Britain with what Tripoli calls a foreign-hatched plot to unseat Libya's lawful government .

-On Wednesday, the Libyan government turned Western rhetoric back on Cameron, saying he "has lost his legitimacy and must go." -- a formulation that London, Washington and Paris have used to demand Gaddafi quit power after 41 years.
+On Wednesday, the Libyan government turned Western rhetoric back on Cameron, saying he "has lost his legitimacy and must go.

 (Reporting by Souhail Karam; Editing by Douglas Hamilton)